 The award is presented every other year.
 A total of 335 works of architecture from 37 European countries were nominated for the 2013 award.
 The winner was selected by an international jury.

-The official award ceremony will take place on 7 June in the Mies van der Rohe Pavilion in Barcelona, Spain.
+The official award ceremony took place on 7 June in the Mies van der Rohe Pavilion in Barcelona, Spain.

 >> Read the official press release from the Fundació Mies van der Rohe.